solid/solidproject.org/pages/home.md

               <b>Solid</b> is a
               <a href="{{site.baseurl}}/TR/protocol">specification</a>
-              that lets people store their data securely in decentralized data stores called <b>Pods</b>.
-Pods are like secure personal web servers for data.
-When data is stored in someone's Pod, they control which people and applications can access it.
+              that lets individuals and communities store their data securely in decentralized data stores called <b>Pods</b>.
+Pods are like secure web servers for data.
+When data is stored in a Pod, its owners control which people, organizations and applications can access it.
             </p>

             <div class="buttons">